gemforce-team/gemforce/README.md

 !!!
 ATTENTION !!!
-Due to a vicious killgem recipes are incorrect right now, they are being recomputed, please don't use them till you see this.
+Due to a vicious bug killgem recipes are incorrect right now, they are being recomputed, please don't use them till you see this.
 !!!
 ATTENTION !!!

 HOWTO use our programs: